hl7dk/kl-children/input/pagecontent/index.md

 Note that constraint might also pose a challenge for reporting, in case the documentation is finished in the days following a visit.
 For reports missing mandatory observations, it is recommended to try to send the record on the following two days (to see if documentation is finished).
 If the data is not documented by the second day, send the observations immediately without a value and add a dataAbsentReason.

 ## Citizen
 Information about the citizens that are the subjects of the report.
 This resource is used to get a reference to the child.
 However, sometimes a report holds data about the child's parents.
 To ensure that this data goes into the parent's record, the data should be related to the parent represented as a citizen.
-Citizen and relatedPerson resources for the parents should only be included when and if, they are relevant for the child's report.
+Before birth, only Citizen records for parents should be send.
+After birth, Citizen and relatedPerson resources for the parents should only be included when and if, they are relevant for the child's report.

 ##### Attributes
 * civil registration number (CPR-nr)